Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression

-In this paper, we propose a novel \emph{state-augmented primal-dual learning algorithm with dual variable regression} for resource allocation problems in wireless networks.
-Our method differs from prior implementations of state augmentation~\cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022, calvo2021state} in two aspects.
-First, we introduce a dual-regression module that initializes the dual multipliers close to their optimal levels instead of initializing them at zero during online execution.
-The dual variable regression training leverages the trained state-augmented policy to optimize a regression loss.
-Here, the regression targets are the near-optimal dual multipliers that are estimated by rolling out state-augmented dynamics that descend the state-augmented Lagrangian over the training dataset of network configurations.
-The regression inputs are the corresponding individual network configurations and additional easy-to-evaluate regression features extracted for each network configuration.
-Second, we introduce a subroutine to the state-augmented training algorithm that samples dual multipliers from dual descent dynamics rolled out for each given training network configuration.
-By matching the dual descent trajectories, we resolve the need for a judicious choice of dual multiplier sampling distributions and train state-augmented models with superior performance.
+In this paper, we propose a \emph{novel state-augmented primal-dual learning algorithm with dual variable regression (SA+DR)} for stochastic optimization problems in wireless networks.
+Our method improves upon prior implementations of state augmentation~\cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022, calvo2021state} in two important ways.
+First, we introduce a dual-regression (DR) policy that initializes the dual multipliers close to their optimal levels during online execution, replacing the default zero initialization used in prior work.
+This substantially shortens the transient period during which online dual dynamics execute suboptimal and potentially infeasible policies.
+The dual-regressor is trained after the state-augmented policy (SA) by optimizing a regression loss, where the regression targets are near-optimal dual multipliers estimated by rolling out state-augmented dual descent dynamics over the training network configurations, and the regression inputs are the corresponding network configurations.
+Second, we introduce a training subroutine that samples dual multipliers from dual descent roll-outs during state-augmented training.
+This replaces the fixed uniform prior used in earlier works with dual multiplier samples that better reflect the distribution encountered during inference, eliminating the need for manual tuning of the training distribution and yielding state-augmented policies with superior performance.

-Aside from the algorithmic novelty, the secondary contribution of this work is the derivation of i) a convergence result stating that the dual function iterates obtained by the stochastic DGD algorithm visit a small neighborhood of a dual optimum value regularly and ii) an excursion result stating that large deviations between two consecutive visits are highly unlikely.
-We leverage ergodic complementary slackness to characterize the suboptimality of an arbitrary dual multiplier initialization.
-Combining these results, we provide theoretical insights into the dual descent dynamics and a justification for the proposed dual multiplier initialization method.
+Aside from the algorithmic novelties, we derive a convergence result showing that the dual function iterates regularly visit a small neighborhood of the dual optimum, and an excursion result showing that large deviations between visits are exponentially unlikely.
+These results characterize the suboptimality of arbitrary multiplier initializations and provide theoretical justification for the dual-regression initialization.